 Jessica’s fascination with the human body led her to pursue her degrees in Exercise Science and Clinical Nutrition at University at Buffalo.
 While working on her Masters degree, Jessica was drawn to yoga for its stress relief and physical benefits.
 She quickly fell in love with the asana practice and knew it would be an integral part of her life forever.
-Over the last year, Jessica has dedicated herself to the practice of yoga as a lifestyle and has been blessed physically, emotionally, and mentally by its gifts.
+Jessica has since dedicated herself to the practice of yoga as a lifestyle and has been blessed physically, emotionally, and mentally by its gifts.
 Yoga has made her more flexible, patient, loving, and fearless both on and off the mat.
-Her conscious decision to exist in Divine Love has brought her much joy, fulfillment and appreciation of the present moment.
+Her practice has brought her much joy, fulfillment and appreciation of the present moment.

 Jessica completed her 200-hour training at Yandara Yoga Institute in Baja, Mexico in 2015.
 Her teaching style reflects her personal practice.
 She provides a playful environment where she promotes growth in ones practice by offering different variations, while providing a compassionate setting for all levels of practice.
 Jessica believes that a supportive community is a fundamental aspect of yoga and is extremely excited to join us at OWM Yoga Downtown!